open5e/open5e/source/monsters/tome-of-beasts/D/dream-eater.rst

 claw attack.

 **Bite.** *Melee Weapon Attack:* +7 to hit, reach 5 ft., one target.
-*Hit:* 11 (2d8 + 2) piercing damage, and the target is grappled
+*Hit:* 11 (2d8 + 2) piercing damage, and the target is :ref:`srd:grappled`
 (escape DC 12).

 **Claw.** *Melee Weapon Attack:* +7 to hit, reach 5 ft., one target.
 *Hit:* 24 (4d10 + 2) slashing damage.

-**Dream Eater’s Caress.** A creature that ends its turn grappled by a dream eater is restrained until the end of its next turn, it takes 5 (1d4 + 3) psychic damage, and the dream eater gains the same number of temporary hit points.
+**Dream Eater’s Caress.** A creature that ends its turn grappled by a dream eater is :ref:`srd:restrained` until the end of its next turn, it takes 5 (1d4 + 3) psychic damage, and the dream eater gains the same number of temporary hit points.

 **Lotus Scent (Recharge 6).** The dream eater secretes an oily chemical that most creatures find intoxicating.
-All living creatures within 30 feet must succeed on a DC 14 Constitution saving throw against poison or be poisoned for 2d4 rounds.
+All living creatures within 30 feet must succeed on a DC 14 Constitution saving throw against poison or be :ref:`srd:poisoned` for 2d4 rounds.
-While poisoned this way, the creature is stunned.
+While poisoned this way, the creature is :ref:`srd:stunned`.
 Creatures that successfully save are immune to that dream eater’s lotus scent for 24 hours.

 **Waking Dreams (1/Day).** Every creature within 20 feet of the dream eater must make a DC 16 Charisma saving throw.
-Those that fail enter waking dreams and are confused (as the spell) for 6 rounds.
+Those that fail enter waking dreams and are confused (as :ref:`srd:confusion`) for 6 rounds.
 On turns when the creature can act normally (rolls 9 or 10 for the confusion effect), it can repeat the saving throw at the end of its turn, and the effect ends early on a